-This has been a difficult and disappointing year for Fidelity Special Values PLC ("FSV") with a Net Asset Value total return of -4.1% (compared to a total return of +7.3% from the FTSE All-Share Index).
-The poor performance has dragged the two year return into negative territory with a total return of -2.8%.
-The five year total return remains positive at 10.9%, 0.3% behind that of the FTSE All-Share Index total return of +11.2% for the same period.
+The reporting year to 31 August 2012 has seen a marked improvement in the performance of Fidelity Special Values PLC with a Net Asset Value total return of +15.0% (compared to a total return of +10.2% from the FTSE All-Share Index).
+The five year total return is +9.9%, broadly matching the FTSE All-Share Index total return of +9.5% for the same period.
+Discounts widened over the period, so the share price return was +9.2% and -0.1% over one and five years respectively.